andrejobuljen/Hi-Fi_mocks/README.md

 ``python Hi-Fi_mock_redshift_space.py``

-The parameters for each run: `BoxSize`, `Nmesh`, initial condition (IC) `seed`, resolution etc. can be set within the main codes.
+The parameters for each run: `BoxSize`, `Nmesh`, initial condition (IC) `seed`, resolution `nbar` and output redshift `zout` can be set within the main codes.
+Note that `zout` is currently limited to z = 0 & 1.
 Based on these given parameters these codes produce HI meshes in real & redshift space using best-fit polynomials for transfer functions.
-The fits are tuned to scales of TNG300-1 (k range: 0.03-1 h/Mpc) and limited to output redshifts of z = 0 & 1.
+The fits are tuned to scales of TNG300-1 (k range: 0.03-1 h/Mpc).

 For the fiducial parameters (`BoxSize=205 Mpc/h`, `Nmesh=256^3`, `nbar=1 (h/Mpc)^3`), each code finishes in ~2 minutes on a modern laptop.
 The codes output the final HI overdensity field, figure with smoothed overdensity slice and the measured power spectra directly to the `output_folder`.